WSU-Physics-Courses/physics-581-physics-inspired-computation/Notes.md

 * Since we are just doing a Conda install on RtD, we don't run `anaconda-project run init` and the kernel used by our notebooks does not get installed.
 We can do this in the Sphinx `Docs/conf.py` file:
+* Variables defined in `myst_substitutions` do not seem to be available for use in templates.
+For this, the definitions must also be added to `html_context`.
+* Note that `{% raw %} ... {% endraw %}`  allows you to literally include things like
+  MathJaX where the braces confuse Jinja.

   ```python
   # Docs/conf.py